supertoffanie/thesis_maejm/README.md

 ### Step 2 — Build ablation CSVs

-Run the following notebooks in order to produce input CSVs for each method:
+Run the following notebooks in order to produce input CSVs for each comparison method:

 ```
 AD_Baseline.ipynb          → baseline_clinical_features.csv